 Another example is by RedTherapy.co.
 In the image below, you can see how their RedRush 360 panel emits 105mw/cm² at 6 inches, but at 36 inches the power is down to 15mw/cm².

 On the plus side, due to the light angle emitted from the light, the coverage area is much larger.

 Be wary of this when shopping for red light devices.
 If the power density number listed doesn't state the distance it was measured at, assume it's at the light source.
 Standing next to the light source can be dangerous if the nnEMF levels or heat output is high.

 Respectable manufacturers will state not only power density figures but also the distance measured.
 Joovv for example, measure their numbers at 6" from the source and publish this on their site.
 Likewise withRedLightMan

 More is Not Always Better

-What if the manufacture doesn't reveal the power density number?
+What if the manufacturer doesn't reveal the power density number?

 Don't buy it until you get these figures.
 I recommend emailing them and asking what their power density/irradiance figures are for the device.

 And ask them at what distance these numbers apply.